 Academy Award®-Nominated Writer-Director Daniel Raim attended the American Film Institute in Los Angeles, where he studied under one of Alfred Hitchcock’s most esteemed collaborators, Production Designer Robert F. Boyle.

 Daniel has created a trilogy of critically acclaimed documentaries about unsung heroes of Hollywood’s Golden Age, including, THE MAN ON LINCOLN’S NOSE (2000, Oscar®-Nominated); SOMETHING’S GONNA LIVE (2010, Los Angeles Times Critics’ Pick) and HAROLD AND LILLIAN: A HOLLYWOOD LOVE STORY (2015, Official Selection Cannes Film Festival).
 Daniel is currently creating a series of short films focusing on the art of design for the Criterion Channel on FilmStruck.
-HAROLD AND LILLIAN is currently in theaters and will have its television premiere on Turner Classic Movies (TCM) in late 2017.
+HAROLD AND LILLIAN is currently in theaters and had its television premiere on Turner Classic Movies (TCM) September 2017.

 Crafting Your Documentary Story